supreetssethi/JS-Logger/TASKLIST.md

 - [ ] Setting up app auth mechanism (JWT preferred)
 - [ ] Health checkup for node app
 - [ ] If some major api breaks from front end there should be a logic to check health checkup of backend and give a application down page with retrt option
+- [ ] application should have responsive design
+- [ ] offline first support